 If you want even more control, you can add eero Secure or eero Plus for advanced protection, content filtering, and ad blocking.
 You can read more about how to stay safer online with eero and eero Plus here.

-Whether you’re on a standard package or ready to make the jump to Full Fibre Max, there’s a simple way to get reliable WiFi in every corner of your home.
+Whether you want to retain the ability to make and receive calls, or you're ready to enjoy the added features that eero offers, there’s a simple way to get reliable WiFi in every corner of your home.

 Zen Internet - Home SalesSales